We have covered the basics of in-text citation elsewhere. This page details some unusual cases and exceptions.

 In the rare instance where a work is actually signed “Anonymous,” you can use that as the name:

-When citing multiple works, organize them alphabetically by the name of the first contributor.
-In parenthetical citations they are separated by a semi-colon:
+By contrast, when citing multiple works in final parentheses, organize them alphabetically by the name of the first contributor.
+Use semi-colons to separate the sources:

 The size of a handbag contributes less to social status than the colour and materials (Johansen, 2009; Prude & Clasp, 2012).